Art Blocks: https://artblocks.io/project/447

 Our culture, environment, and relationships heavily influence our private and public selves.
 Similarly, ten combinations and nineteen colors determine the palette and background of each output.
 These color combinations represent two cultures colliding in a specific environment, while the diffusion emitted by each output symbolizes our reactions to our surroundings.
 Based on the environment and other blending factors, a third or fourth color may be introduced, further personifying these reactions.

 Rather than picking people and things that inspired me and then finding colors that fit, I choose to flip the process.
-As I went about day job at AB, sifted through old photos, walked around Brooklyn, tried new restaurants, or literally Googled for “nice palettes” – when colors evoked a strong emotion or nostalgic memory, I named the palette after that experience.
+As I went about my day job at AB, sifted through old photos, walked around Brooklyn, tried new restaurants, or literally Googled for “nice palettes” – when colors evoked a strong emotion or nostalgic memory, I named the palette after that experience.
 These ten palettes have shaped who I am today, inspire me, and give me a sense of home.

 There are three types of environments: tame, tinted, and inverted.
 Tinted environments are derived from the colors in the palettes above.
 Inverted environments can be any inversion of those colors.